04 Sep Brand Schizophrenia: How to avoid split identities in target markets

 3. Balance strategy: emphasize local production and foreign origin equally

-A third, the “balance strategy”, provides for local production to be communicated in a balanced manner together with the brand’s foreign origin.
+A third for brand schizophrenia, the “balance strategy”, provides for local production to be communicated in a balanced manner together with the brand’s foreign origin.
 This approach is usually chosen when a brand is very active and already firmly established in a local market, so that it is hardly possible to conceal the largely local character.
 In some countries, this approach is also used when there is a need to respond to government demands to take greater responsibility on the ground.
 When a brand is perceived as too “foreign” and appears only interested in generating sales in the local market, local governments often urge the company to engage and integrate through local R&D or by expanding procurement.
 In parallel with the implementation of the equilibrium strategy, the foreign company will significantly strengthen the references to the foreign origin of its brand and the fact that the quality standards of the home market apply in full to local production.
 The latter in particular serves to counteract the perception that the brand has become too “local”.
 In the German car industry this mantra is expressed as follows: “German quality remains German quality, regardless of where in the world the vehicle was manufactured”.
 So far this strategy has worked quite well.

 Click to receive more insights from

 “Brand Building and Marketing in Key Emerging Markets”